 We are not hierarchical in our structure.
 The supply chain is flatter, and streamlined in the way that commodities are grown, purchased, and distributed.
 Products are produced with a higher level of integrity because all of us share ownership and we take pride in what we are producing for you.

 Our employee-owned company cares a great deal that our growers and that they make a fair wage, so we engage in Honest in Trade practices.
 We work with co-ops in developing countries, helping to address issues of economic crisis and poverty.
-We also engage in domestic fair trade practices supporting small and rural farms, making sure that beekeepers receive a fair price for honey.
+We also engage in domestic fair trade practices supporting small and rural farms.

 Mission / Vision Statements

 - Our Mission: We, the employee-owners of OANB, produce superior products for our customers.
 We are committed to sustainability and we spread integrity.

 Once Again Nut Butter has been working with the Jubilee House, a charity located outside Managua, Nicaragua, since the 1980’s.
 Their program, Center for Development in Central America (CDCA) addresses the educational, social, and medical needs of the second poorest nation in the Western Hemisphere.
 The program goal is to help communities become self-sufficient, sustainable, and democratic.

 We, at Once Again, share their core belief that all people have the basic right to clean water, sanitation, food, education, employment, clothing, and housing.
 Co-op development is one tool used to build and maintain communities.
 Jubilee House has a medical clinic serving 15,000 community members, who support themselves through organic sesame farming co-ops, sewing co-ops, and, now, organic honey farming co-ops.